Dating should not be a state of despair, one that promotes rash or extreme behavior.

 Last, but certainly not least create space between your life and a new relationship.
 If you get lucky and make a great connection with a date don’t become consumed by that person and the new relationship.
 The goal is to find someone new to share your life with, not to make the new relationship your entire life.

 You have your own life and they have theirs.
 The point is to come together and create something that is beneficial to both parties…your life plus a little something new.

 Dating, as daunting as it is, is the main way most will find a new relationship.
 New relationships have natural phases, there is a beginning, a middle and if you are lucky, a “happily ever after.”
 Desperation causes some to rush through those natural phases which, in turn, works against them finding the “one” they long to meet.
-Relax, don’t come on too strong and enjoy dating.
-Doing so will promote a goal of finding new love.
+Relax, don’t come on too strong, and enjoy dating.
+Doing so will promote the goal of finding new love.